ofiwg/libfabric/man/fi_getinfo.3.md

   FI_WRITE, FI_REMOTE_READ, and FI_REMOTE_WRITE flags to restrict the
   types of atomic operations supported by an endpoint.

+*FI_MULTICAST*
+: Indicates that the endpoint support multicast data transfers.
+This capability must be paired with at least one other data transfer capability, (e.g. FI_MSG, FI_SEND, FI_RECV, ...).

 *FI_NAMED_RX_CTX*
 : Requests that endpoints which support multiple receive contexts allow an initiator to target (or name) a specific receive context as